vnphanquang/svelte-put/packages/preprocessors/inline-svg/README.md

 export default config;
 ```

-and the assets files as follow
+and the asset files as follow

 ```tree
 src/assets